 Pikeville Medical Center is administering the COVID-19 vaccinations under the direction and oversight of the State of Kentucky.
 The vaccine will only be given to those who have a prescheduled appointment, using our on-line scheduling process, as determined by the State’s phasing plan.
 Therefore, it is important to know and understand the Do’s and Don’ts to plan and receive the vaccine.

 DO: Visit www.pmcvaccine.com to begin the preregistration process if you qualify.

-DO: Preregister if you are 16 years of age or older and a resident of Kentucky.
+DO: Preregister if you are 12 years of age or older.

 DO: Expect a call from a PMC Scheduler after completing the preregistration process to collect the required information to schedule your appointment.
 Please be patient; appointments are made in the order we receive them.
 Due to the State’s allocation of the vaccine, it may be days or even weeks before we call to schedule your appointment time.